 It’s no secret we’ve entered the age of the most massive, accelerated digitization of all time.
 It changes the way we gain knowledge and we have no other choice than to adapt to the newest educational technologies.

-EdTech companies work hard to create a brand new software for learning.
+EdTech companies work hard to create brand-new software for learning.
 They apply artificial intelligence and the latest innovations to redesign the educational system.
 In fact, the EdTech market is saturated with tools, software, LMS, apps, and other technologies.
 But widely available EdTech software does not always correspond to the requirements, expectations, and needs of teachers, parents, and students.

 How do we choose the right EdTech software that will simplify our lives, studies, and work?
 For easy digestion, here are the top hacks to help you make the best choice for your personalized learning experience.